Frequently asked questions about water quality

 - faeces from wild and domesticated animals washing from the catchment, through the stormwater pipe system and into our waterways

-- wastewater treatment plants and pumping stations operated by Queensland Urban Utilities in Brisbane.
+- wastewater treatment plants and pumping stations operated by Urban Utilities in Brisbane.
 These are designed to overflow in certain situations to prevent raw sewage backing up into houses.
 Overflows can result in untreated sewage directly entering our waterways

 During dry weather microbial contamination can still occur through: